sourcebots/srcomp-cli/docs/commands/add-delay.rst

 either of an absolute time, such as ``2019-04-06 12:00``, or as a relative time, such as ``now`` or ``now + 5 minutes``.

+Alternatively, you can specify ``current match`` in order to have the delay inserted at the start of the current match slot.

-.. note:: Times are always interpretted in the local system timezone, rather
+.. note:: Parsed times are always interpretted in the local system timezone,
-          than the compstate's configured timezone.
+          rather than the compstate's configured timezone.